As an Amazon Associate BE Family Travel earns from qualifying purchases. Learn More

 Before you travel – how to prepare for baby or toddler jet lag

 Choose travel times carefully and if possible coincide with a nap time or fly overnight when they will sleep.
-Make sure your child is well rested before you begin your trip.
+Make sure your child is well-rested before you begin your trip.
 If they become overtired it can be difficult for your baby or toddler to relax and fall asleep.

-Even the best laid plan to travel while your little one sleeps can be thrown out the window with a flight delay or unexpected circumstances.
+Even the best-laid plan to travel while your little one sleeps can be thrown out the window with a flight delay or unexpected circumstances.
 Try to be flexible and remember that your child feels your stress and anxiety.
 The calmer you can remain the better for everyone.

 You may consider several days before your trip starting to shift your child’s body clock to the new time zone.
 Make small adjustments (15-20 minutes) each night to your child’s bedtime.
 This may help minimize the impact of such a large adjustment once you arrive at your destination.

 If you are traveling internationally read our complete guide to get your baby or child a U.S. passport.
 Also, to make your time in the airport less stressful, make sure to read this article about navigating airport security with kids.

 Flying with a baby or toddler

 When flying with babies or toddlers try to stick to your current schedule.
 If it’s nap time try to get your child to nap.
 If it’s an overnight flight, try to get them to sleep as much as possible.
 For more helpful tips for flying with a toddler read this article.

 Baby bassinets on long haul flights

-The majority of long haul flights will have bassinets for babies to sleep in – some even for short haul flights.
+The majority of long-haul flights will have bassinets for babies to sleep in – some even for short-haul flights.
 You will need to call ahead to the airline to request the baby bassinet which attaches to the wall of the bulkhead section.
 These are typically complimentary on international flights, though they’re subject to availability.